Mostaxd/E-Commerce-Angular/README.md

 The data is fetched from the spring-boot backend: https://github.com/Mostaxd/E-Commerce-Backend-Spring-Boot

+_(Please Note: If the app receives no web traffic in a 30-minute period, it sleeps so it may take a couple of refreshes to get it back up and working)_

 ## Structure
 The Model "Product" is responsible for representing data object.